Dayna Finkelstein concentrates her practice in commercial real estate matters, including:

 Dayna also counsels private equity firms and other sophisticated corporate clients on the real estate aspects of mergers, stock purchases, and other corporate transactions across a wide range of industries.

 While in law school, Dayna served as Comments Editor of the Penn State Law Review.
-She was also a member of the Appellate Moot Court Board and the Woolsack Honor Society.
+She was also co-president of the Jewish Law Students Association, a member/case-writer for the Appellate Moot Court Board, and a member of the Woolsack Honor Society.

 Outside the Firm